Skip to main content

 Scheduled Meeting(s)

-• Work session
+• Adjourned session

 • In-person attendance is allowed at location listed on agenda. | Se permite la asistencia en persona en el lugar que figura en la agenda.

-• Remote attendance is available | La asistencia remota está disponible
+• Remote attendance is unavailable for this meeting | La asistencia remota no está disponible para esta reunión.

 • Spanish interpretation is unavailable at this meeting | La interpretación en español no está disponible en esta reunión.